enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 | Vue       | - Easy to learn  <br> - Excellent documentation  <br> - Small bundle size  <br> - Good performance               | - Smaller community compared to React  <br> - Fewer third-party libraries [@vuejs]          |
 | Angular   | - Large community  <br> - Strong tooling  <br> - Robust performance  <br> - Built-in features                    | - Heavy bundle size  <br> - Steep learning curve  <br> - Complex state handling [@angular]    |

 The team ultimately selected Vue, as it offered the best balance between simplicity and capability for the project’s needs.
-Additionally, one team member was concurrently taking a university course on JavaScript frameworks, which included Vue, providing valuable hands-on experience during development.
+This decision was further supported by the team's combined expertise: one member already had strong prior experience with the framework, while the other was concurrently gaining valuable hands-on experience through a university course on JavaScript frameworks, which included Vue.

 An overview of all key technologies used can be found in the system architecture diagram in the [System Architecture](#system-architecture) section.
 The following sections provide more details on the individual components and their interactions.